 Which Snail Species Are Good For Snail Farming

 The most popular edible snail species are Helix pomatia and Helix aspersa.
 The term Escargot usually refers to these two species and is also most commonly used in gastronomy.
 Sometimes these species are also called garden snail, but this term could also refer to many other snail species.

 Also known as Roman snail, Apple snail, Escargot de Bourgogne/Burgundy snail or Gros blanc.
 It can be found across Europe and USA.
 They live in vineyards, gardens, valleys and forested mountains up to 2000 meters (6600 feet).
 These snails can grow up to 45 mm across the shell.
 Together with their rich flavor the Helix pomatia species is very popular with foodies all over the world.

 Also known as Cornu aspersum, Gros, gris, Petit gris, Small grey snail or The Escargot chagrine.
 This is another species which is very popular with foodies.
 They live across Europe, USA, Australia, South Africa, New Zealand, and some parts of South America (Mexico, Argentina).
 Helix aspersa has a life span of 2 to 5 years.
 They are considered mature when the shell measures 30 to 45 mm across.
-What is very special for Helix aspersa is they can adapt to almost any condition and climate, which is why Helix aspersa is so commonly considered as profitable farming.
-Helix aspersa can be found in sand dunes, forests, fields and gardens, which increases Helix aspersa’s range and makes farming them less risky.
+What is very special for Helix aspersa is they can adapt to almost any condition and climate.
+This is one of the reasons why Helix aspersa is so commonly considered as profitable snail farms.
+Helix aspersa can be found in sand dunes, forests, fields and gardens.
+The ability increases Helix aspersa’s range and makes farming them less risky.